corrin9797/pathfinder/README.md

   *	Views that are tied to the existence of other views (1 week)
 * Random dice generator (1 day)

-5/12/15 - elements: login present. using chat as basis for storage. working on adapting it to database structure required for project. working on js meant to show on the page itself.
+5/12/15 - Elements: login present.
+Using chat as basis for storage.
+Working on adapting it to database structure required for project.
+Working on js meant to show on the page itself.

-5/20/15 - ip address working eey
+5/20/15 - IP address working eey
 <a href = "http://freedns.afraid.org/subdomain/">note to self</a> Continuing stat page stuff

-5/21/15 - got website working instead of studying for aps I'm so good
+5/21/15 - Got website working instead of studying for Ap's, I'm so good.

-5/22/15 - set up dns (stuypathfinder.mooo.com) and more stat page stuff
+5/22/15 - Set up dns (stuypathfinder.mooo.com) and more stat page stuff.

-5/23/15 - char page setup
+5/23/15 - Char page setup.

 Database Structures